jg-rp/python-jsonpath/docs/syntax.md

 Filters allow you to remove nodes from a selection based on a Boolean expression.
 A filter expression evaluates each node in the context of either the root (`$`) or the current node (`@`).

 When filtering a mapping-like object, `@` identifies the current member value.
-When filtering a sequence-like object, `@` identifies the current item.
+When filtering a sequence-like object, `@` identifies the current element.

 Comparison operators include `==`, `!=`, `<`, `>`, `<=`, and `>=`.
 Logical operators `&&` (and) and `||` (or) can combine terms, and parentheses can be used to group expressions.